Kenhasteandersen/NUMmodel/README.md

 _The figure above shows a setup with only unicellular generalists run with the MIT ECCO transport matrices.
 The inset shows a high latitude water column at 60N, 15E, with the lower panel illustrating the trophic strategies: blue for DOC uptake (osmotrophy/bacteria), green for phototrophy, and red for phagotrophy._

+### Paper describing and using the NUM model:
+* K.H.
+Andersen and A.W.
+Visser: From first principles to structure and function of unicellular plankton communities (2023) [Progress in Oceanography (213) 102995](https://www.sciencedirect.com/science/article/pii/S0079661123000381?via%3Dihub).

 ### Installation
 The library requires a recent version of matlab (2021 or later).
 Installation and compilation instructions are given in the wiki.